-In this work, we report the discovery of a remarkable laboratory: a quenched, $\log(M_\star/M_\odot)=10.86^{+0.04}_{-0.16}$ galaxy{\footnote{This value is corrected for magnification.}} (\source{}) at $z_{\rm phot}=2.53^{+0.12}_{-0.36}$ with an extended smooth light profile, scattered with compact stellar systems that may be the earliest known GCs (Figure \ref{fig:image}). \source{}, hereafter ``The Relic,'' is a classical quiescent galaxy first identified in the Cycle 1 JWST UNCOVER Treasury Program \citep[JWST-GO-2561; PIs: Labb\'{e}/Bezanson,][]{Bezanson2024} photometric catalog \citep{Weaver2024}.
-The Relic is a remarkably bright (F444W = 20.52 ABmag) quiescent target ($\log({\rm sSFR/yr^{-1}})=-9.61^{+0.51}_{-0.15}$, i.e., $\sim1$ dex below the main-sequence from \citet{Speagle2014, Leja2022}.
-The Relic features a large, extended de Vaucouleurs-like light profile, with a tidal tail connecting it to two lower mass quiescent galaxies consistent with the same redshift.
+The Relic features a large, extended de Vaucouleurs-like light profile, with a tidal tail connecting it to two lower-mass quiescent galaxies consistent with the same redshift.
 The system of galaxies reside in the northwest outskirts of the strong lensing cluster Abell 2744, outside of the caustic.
 As such, the Relic and its two neighbors have modest magnifications of $\mu\sim2.7$ \citep{Furtak2023}, with ultra-deep imaging in the complete suite of medium-band and broadband JWST/NIRCam filters from 0.7-4.4$\mu$m when also including Cycle 2 data from JWST-GO-4111 \citep[PI: Suess;][]{Suess2024}.
-While ultra-deep follow-up IFU spectroscopy of the Relic was acquired on October 28, 2024 and December 15-16, 2024 through a Cycle 3 program (JWST-GO-6405, PIs: Cutler, Whitaker), we focus herein on the photometric properties of this target over a significantly wider field of view relative to the two 3$^{\prime\prime}$ IFU footprints.
+While ultra-deep follow-up IFU spectroscopy of the Relic was acquired on October 28, 2024 and December 15-16, 2024 through a Cycle 3 program (JWST-GO-6405, PIs: Cutler/Whitaker), we focus herein on the photometric properties of this target over a significantly wider field of view relative to the two 3$^{\prime\prime}$ IFU footprints.
 The purpose of this paper is to report the physical properties of the GC candidates derived from the JWST imaging dataset, whereas spectroscopic redshift confirmation and a more detailed resolved spectral analysis will come with the Cycle 3 data.
-The paper is organized as follows: Section~\ref{sec:data} presents the data reduction, details on the source detection, photometry, and photometric redshift and spectral synthesis modeling is found in Section~\ref{sec:methods}, the resulting stellar population trends are summarized in Section~\ref{sec:results}, and we place our findings in the context of our current understanding of GC formation in Section~\ref{sec:discussion}.